Soul Mining: Background and initial New York recording sessions

-Following the release of Burning Blue Soul (1981) Johnson had started work on a follow-up, provisionally titled The Pornography of Despair.
-Although Burning Blue Soul had been released on the 4AD record label, the The had also released a one-off single, "Cold Spell Ahead", in 1981 on the Some Bizarre label run by Stevo, and major record labels were expressing interest in Some Bizarre's acts following the worldwide success of Soft Cell.
+Following the release of Burning Blue Soul (1981), Matt Johnson had started work on a follow-up, provisionally titled The Pornography of Despair.
+Although Burning Blue Soul had been released on the 4AD record label, the The had also released a one-off single, "Cold Spell Ahead", in 1981 on the Some Bizarre label run by Stevo, and major record labels were expressing interest in Some Bizarre's acts following the worldwide success of synth-pop duo Soft Cell.

 Johnson and Stevo decided that the best way to achieve commercial success was to record a new version of "Cold Spell Ahead".
-Stevo verbally agreed a singles deal with London Records, and in May 1982 the label sent Johnson to New York to record the new version of the song, now retitled "Uncertain Smile", with Soft Cell's producer Mike Thorne at Media Sound studios.
-The song followed Johnson's original demo, with a Roland 808 providing the drumbeat and Johnson and Thorne playing guitars, bass and synthesizers.
+Stevo verbally agreed a singles deal with London Records, and in May 1982 the label sent Johnson to New York to record the new version of the song, now retitled "Uncertain Smile", with Soft Cell's producer Mike Thorne at Mediasound Studios.
+The song followed Johnson's original demo, with a Roland TR-808 providing the drumbeat and Johnson and Thorne playing guitars, bass and synthesizers.
 While in New York, Johnson visited Manny's Music store on West 48th Street, and was fascinated by a toy xylimba that he saw there.
 He bought the instrument and returned to the studio with it, using it to create an intro for "Uncertain Smile".
 On the recommendation of a friend Thorne also brought in Crispin Cioe of the Uptown Horns to play flute and alto saxophone on the record.

 When Stevo took the finished song back to London he reneged on his verbal agreement with London Records and initiated a bidding war, eventually won by CBS Records, and the The were signed to CBS's Epic imprint.
-The single became the The's first release on Epic, released in October 1982 and reaching number 68 on the UK Singles Chart.
+The single became the The's first release on Epic, released in October 1982 and reaching number 68 on the UK singles chart.
 Thorne was unhappy at the underhand way in which the deal had been conducted.